lightangel9/Steamlit/README.md

 **🐶 Dog species image classification**

-  The objective of this project is to employ deep learning models to accurately predict the breed of dogs based on image inputs, encompassing all 120 different breeds from around the world.

 Stanford Dogs dataset contains images of 120 breeds of dogs from around the world.

 Number of categories: 120